-1. A bachelor’s degree or post-baccalaureate certification in art education from an accredited college or university with a minimum cumulative GPA of 3.0 (4.0 scale) in the major area of study and 2.5 overall, and/or a minimum combined quantitative/verbal score of 290 on the Graduate Record Examination (GRE).
+*A bachelor’s degree in a visual art-related field as well as initial certification in art education from an accredited college or university with a minimum cumulative GPA of 3.0 (4.0 scale)

-2. An interview with the Art Education Department chair.
+*An interview with the Art Education Department chair

 Requests for exceptions to admission requirements may be directed to the department chair.
 In addition, all applicants should review the Admission to a Graduate Program section in the Graduate Catalog.